 The flat burrs of the DF64 lead to higher grind retention than its conical burr counterpart.
 However, there’s a bellow over the grind chamber that forces air through the burr assembly and pushes out stuck grounds.
 This addition gives the DF64 the precision and consistency of a flat burr grinder and the low retention of a conical burr grinder.
 It’s the best of both worlds.

 One of the cool things about the DF64 is how easy it is to modify.
 Nearly every part of the machine, from the dose cup to the burrs, bellow, or declumper, can be easily removed and replaced.
-There’s no shortage of crafty baristas selling custom-built DF64 parts on websites like Etsy.
+There’s no shortage of crafty baristas selling custom-built DF64 parts on Etsy.
 You can easily find high-end SSP burrs as well.
 You can customize the grinder to your exact liking with a little effort.

 The downside to this is that some parts of the base DF64 almost require modding to be functional.
 The rubber declumper, for example, often does more to clog up the machine than to prevent grounds from clumping.
 Also, The DF64 generates a lot of static and can create quite a mess if you don’t spray your coffee beans with a little water before grinding.